 We’ve ran Discovery Sessions in Tokyo, London, Toronto, and more!
 Either virtually, or in person, getting everyone “in” one room is vital!

 You just can’t skimp on this stage at all.
 Without it, you’re doomed.
-The Discovery Session helps loop everyone in, and makes sure everyone understands the project.
+This session helps loop everyone in and makes sure everyone understands the project.

 Marketplace research takes place on two levels, and offers a macro view of the market that you operate in.